Robert D. Whalen

 Twitter handle: @RobWhalen38

 Whalen is certainly talented, but it's possible no one has seen his true ability yet.
 He has the misfortune of being afflicted with clinical depression and anxiety, which wasn't really acknowledged until last summer (though he had inklings after a brief chat with a psychologist in 2015).
 "It’s almost like an alcoholic admitting that he’s an alcoholic for the first time," Whalen said in a conversation with David Laurila of Fangraphs.
 "I couldn’t understand it, so how could I explain it to somebody else?
 I was in my early 20s and had made it to the big leagues.
 What did I have to be depressed, or feel sad, about?
 I have a great life.
 I’m blessed, yet I was miserable."
 In his debut with the Mariners last May—which would be an anxious moment for most young players—Whalen started against the Red Sox and barely held it together.
 "I was all over the place, and that was because I was having a frigging panic attack.
 I could hardly breathe out there."
 Back in the minors after that, Whalen reached a point where he had to step away and get help.
 He did so and has returned to action with a new attitude and a new energy.
 "I've dropped 20 pounds, I'm eating better, I feel great, I'm healthy and I think it's a good reset for me."
-Manager Scott Servais has taken notice of that and hopes to see Whalen back with the M's sometime soon.
+Manager Scott Servais has taken notice of that and has high hopes for Whalen's future with the M's.
 "I'm probably as proud of him as I am of any of our players," Servais said.
 "It's nice to see the smile back on his face."